Assignment 4: The same, but with NVS#

-On this assignment, we will see how to store data to Non-Volatile-Storage (NVS).
-NVS is often called “emulated EEPROM”, but the ESP32 does not have any embedded EEPROM, so NVS uses flash memory.
+In this assignment, we will look at how to work with Non-Volatile-Storage (NVS).
+NVS is often called “emulated EEPROM”.
+However, ESP32 does not have any built-in EEPROM, so NVS uses flash memory (the same one where we also store our application).

-String values are currently limited to 4000 bytes.
-This includes the null terminator.
-Blob values are limited to 508,000 bytes or 97.6% of the partition size - 4000 bytes, whichever is lower.
+The size of strings (including the null terminator) is currently limited to 4000 bytes.
+Blobs are limited to 508,000 bytes or 97.6% of partition size (4000 bytes in our case), whichever is smaller.

 # ESP-IDF Partition Table